hashicorp/terraform-provider-google-beta/website/docs/r/logging_metric.html.markdown

   The set of labels that can be used to describe a specific instance of this metric type.
 For example, the appengine.googleapis.com/http/server/response_latencies metric type has a label for the HTTP response code, response_code, so you can look at latencies for successful responses or just for responses that failed.
+Each `labels` block defines a single metric label but you have add multiple.
 Structure is documented below.

 * `display_name` -
   (Optional)